minio/docs/source/reference/minio-mc/mc-retention-clear.rst

    - If the ``ALIAS`` bucket has versioning enabled, :mc-cmd:`mc retention clear` by default applies to only the latest object version.
-Use :mc-cmd:`~mc retention clear version-id` or :mc-cmd:`~mc retention clear --versions` to clear the object lock settings for a specific version or for all versions of the object.
+Use :mc-cmd:`~mc retention clear --version-id` or :mc-cmd:`~mc retention clear --versions` to clear the object lock settings for a specific version or for all versions of the object.